KV55: The identification of the mummy

 Before February 2010, it was pointed out that the reliability of methods to assess the age of death for mummies in general was uncertain.
 For these reasons the correctness of the age estimates was repeatedly called into question.
 Several studies estimated the mummy to be of a man who died around age 25–26; beside Smith, Douglas E. Derry and Ronald G. Harrison came to this conclusion.
 John R. Harris in the late 1980s offered 35 years as its age, while Joyce Filer in the early 2000s suggested early 20s.
 Elsewhere, an analysis of the skeletal remains based on dentition and X-rays of the long bones indicated 35 years.
 Finally, examinations using CT scans from the late 2000s, published in 2010 and 2016, showed the mummy to have died between age 35–45, which the examiners believe supports the theory that the mummy is Akhenaten's.
 The archaeological, inscriptional, and now genetic evidence indicate that the ancient Egyptians who buried (and later desecrated) the body in KV55 believed this to be Akhenaten's.
 However, a number of experts dispute these findings, claiming that Hawass et al. have not provided sufficient evidence to assume the older age at death.
 In fact, the original 2010 paper only cites a single point of spinal degeneration, while other analyses, such as Strouhal's cite multiple indicators for a younger age.

-Further complicating the identity of the KV55 mummy is the fact that he does not seem to be the father of the female mummy KV21a.
-The latter has been identified as a likely candidate for the mother of two foetuses found in Tutankhamun's tomb, thus probably making her Ankhesenamun, the daughter of Akhenaten and the only known wife of Tutankhamun.
-The identity of the KV55 mummy, therefore, remains controversial for many.
+Moreover, according to the genetic research KV55 cannot be maternal grandfather of the two daughters of Tutankhamun, who are believed to be children of Akhenaten's daughter, Queen Ankhesenamun.
+Juan Belmonte argues that the most likely solution to this problem is that KV55 body belongs to Smenkhkare, not Akhenaten.
+However, he acknowledges that there are also possibilities that Tutankhamun fathered his children by different consort(s) than Ankhesenamun, or that KV55 is indeed Akhenaten but he was not biological father of Ankhesenamun because of Nefertiti's extramarital affair.

 In March 2021, the results of a new forensic facial reconstruction were released.